 You will need to reflect on the history of your relationship.
 You should be prepared to recount the events that led up to your marriage, from the first date to sharing the engagement news with friends and family.

-Green Card Marriage Interview Questions About the Wedding
+Green Card Through Marriage Interview Questions About the Wedding

 - What was the date of your wedding?